Your calendar already knows when you're free. This puts it on the clipboard in one click so you can paste it into an email and move on.

 Real Example

-iCloud, Google, Outlook, Exchange - whatever you've synced.
-You pick which ones count as "busy" and the app figures out the gaps.
+iCloud, Google, Outlook, Exchange - pick which ones count as busy and it finds your gaps.

 Working hours, working days, default range, and which calendars count - all in one panel.